youngpabs/paabs.github.io/home.md

 ### Creation of this site

 Hey!
-Welcome in friend, this is more so a page for my own memory keeping to look back at my early journey of diving into different coding projects and see how far I have grown :) I'm still trying to figure out what works best for me, so we'll see how this website changes by the end of things lol.
+Welcome in!
+These are all the different projects I've helped develop whether on my own or professionally.

-In the meantime, feel free to check these sections of the website out!
+Feel free to check things out!

 ## [About Me]({{ site.baseurl }}/about/)